반응형

 The two-current model

 The physical origin of GMR is the electron spins effect on the electronic transport in ferromagnetic conductors.
 The first proposal by Mott described the spin splitting of the energy bands in the ferromagnetic spin states induces the specific transport behavior.
 Then, Fert and Grünberg experimentally demonstrated the spin dependent conduction in ferromagnetic metals and a series of iron- and nickel-based alloys.
 The experimental results could be explained by the so called “two current model”, as schematically shown in Fig. 3.
 In the low temperature limit, the spin flip scattering of the conduction electrons due to magnons is frozen out, thus the spin mixing rate is much smaller than the momentum relaxation rate.
 The electrical current can be described by the two independent parallel channels: spin↑ (majority) and spin↓ (minority) electrons.
-The resistivity can be expressed as
+The resistivity can be expressed as where and are the resistivity of spin ↑ and spin ↓ channels, respectively.

 There are several kinds of contributions to the difference between and .
 These contributions are either intrinsically related to the spin dependence of the electrical conductivity parameter, where , τv is the spin relaxation time, mv is the effective mass, and n(EF) is the density of states at the Fermi level nν(EF), or extrinsically to the spin dependence of the impurity or defect potential.
 The latter case has been experimentally proved by Fert and Campbell.
 They have demonstrated that the asymmetry ratio α of spin↑and↓resistivities, defined by , can be as large as 20, for instance, when 1% of Co or Fe impurities are introduced in a Ni sample.
 The higher spin asymmetry ratio results in the manifest magnetoresistance effect.